MounikaBedi/SADproject/README.md

 The module <module_name>.py received a score of 8.2.
 Pylint identified an issue with line length exceeding the recommended limit (C0301).
 4. Addressing the Issues
-By reviewing the message codes, descriptions, and line numbers, you can pinpoint areas in your code that require improvement.
+By reviewing the message codes, descriptions, and line numbers, we can pinpoint areas in our code that require improvement.
 Utilize Pylint's suggestions to enhance code readability, maintainability, and overall quality.

-Additional Tips:

-Explore Pylint's configuration options to customize the analysis based on your project's specific needs (https://pylint.pycqa.org/en/latest/user_guide/configuration/index.html).
-Consider integrating Pylint into your development workflow to perform regular code analysis and maintain high coding standards.
-This markdown report provides a basic framework for analyzing code using Pylint.
-Remember to tailor the analysis and interpretation to your specific project requirements.